nevinera/fray/classes/README.md

 Combination tank/controller.
 He is adept at moving and tripping opponents, and many of his attacks can forgo damage to apply statuses.
 Solid defense, but needs room to move to avoid damage well.

-### Blood Mage

-A healer-controller.
-Blood Mages *generate* MP by applying statuses to enemies, and spend it on healing and buffing allies.
-They have limited damage potential normally, but have several options that allow them to build up to significant damage against a strong foe or spread minor damage among a group of enemies.